|

 A: Safety is our first priority.
 Prior to each session we carefully inspect the site

 for potential hazards.
-Because we use electric powered helicopter there is
+Because we use electric powered helicopters there is

-crowds, unless these are trained personnel (in the movie industry, for example)
+crowds, unless these are trained personnel (in movie sets, for example)

-and special precautions are taken to ensure safe passage for the camera ship.
+and special precautions are taken to ensure safe passage for the camera.

 Please feel free to contact us if